codingMustache/codingMustache/README.md

 ## Joke of the Day

-I won an argument with a weather forecaster once.
-His logic was cloudy...
+I’ve got this disease where I can’t stop making airport puns.
+The doctor says it terminal.

 ## Daily Trivia

-How many bytes are in a single Kibibyte?
+Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
- 1. 1024
+ 1. Apple
- 2. 1240
+ 2. Atari
- 3. 1000
+ 3. Commodore
- 4. 2400
+ 4. Microsoft

 <details>
   <summary>Answer</summary>
-  1024
+  Apple
 </details>